yamahigashi/unofficial-fabricengine-documents-ja/Source/ExtensionAuthoringGuide/cPlusPlusApis.rst

 The Ref<> feature in KL is a raw unmanaged pointer.
 Ref<> pointers will not affect the lifetime of an object, and so can be used in cases where backpointers are required.

 Note: If 2 classes reference each other, then neither class will ever be destroyed due to the cyclic reference.
-A Owner object should reference its eownedf objects, and those eownedf objects should maintain simple eReff pointers back to the owners.
+A Owner object should reference its â€˜ownedâ€™ objects, and those â€˜ownedâ€™ objects should maintain simple â€˜Refâ€™ pointers back to the owners.
 Ref pointers must be manually maintained.
 If the pointer is not nulled and the owner is destroyed, the pointer will become garbage and cause a crash if accessed.
 Cleanup is required to ensure your code is stable under all conditions. .

 .. code-block:: kl